Naveen-kumar0/Heart_rate_prediction/README.md

 To get started with the heart rate prediction model, follow these steps:

 ### Prerequisites
 Make sure you have Python installed.
-You can install the required dependencies using the following command:
+Once you try to run "run.py" use command: py run.py sample_test_data.csv Here replace the sample_test_data.csv with the actual file name

-##Model Details
+## Model Details
-The heart rate prediction model is built using a K Nearest Neighbors algorithm.
-The dataset is preprocessed to handle missing values and normalize features.
+- The heart rate prediction model is built using a Support Vector Machine algorithm.
+- The dataset is preprocessed to handle missing values and normalize features.
+- The training data is scaled using MinMaxScaler to fall in range [0,1]
+- Hyper Parameter Tuning is carried out to select the best model
+- Model performed at Accuracy of 99% with 0.05 Mean Squared Error

+## Contact
+For questions or feedback, please contact naveenkumarsathish03@gmail.com.